-MantisTek GK2's Keylogger Is A Warning Against Cheap Gadgets
+MantisTek GK2's Keylogger Is A Warning Against Cheap Gadgets (Updated)

 Multiple online user reports claim that the MantisTek GK2 mechanical keyboard's configuration software is sending data to an Alibaba server.
-One of the reports even includes an analysis of the software’s traffic, which seems to include typed keys.
+One of the reports even includes an analysis of the software’s traffic, which seems to include how many times keys have been pressed.

 The MantisTek GK2 is a cheap RGB mechanical keyboard from China that costs half as much (or less) as the mechanical keyboards from better known companies.
 Multiple gadgets that come from China seem to have either poor security or privacy issues caused by collecting user data without consumers' explicit permission.
 The MantisTek GK2 seems to be one of those products.